 A British Anwar al-Awlaki Scenario?
 UK Targets British ISIL Member, in Syria, on an Imminent/Continuous Threat Theory

-The novelty is not British involvement in the use of lethal force against an ISIL target, a British citizen.
+BBC News has the details here.
+To be clear, the novelty here is not British involvement in the use of lethal force against an ISIL target, nor simply the fact that a British citizen (Reyaad Khan of Cardiff) was the target of the carefully-planned strike (which also killed another British ISIL member, Ruhul Amin, among others).
 The novelty, instead, was the location of the attack (Syria) and the resulting invocation of what looks very much like the US government's imminent/continuous-threat self-defense theory.

 I'm not certain this adds value, but I've decided to give Storify a shot.
 My first shot at it uses the platform to pull together my posts on the ongoing development of the statutory regime for oversight of kill/capture ops conducted by the military outside of theaters of major ongoing hostilities, along with some accompanying commentary from others and links to news articles and the statute itself.
 Not particularly different from my regular post here at Lawfare a few hours ago, but a different packaging.
 My sense is this will be useful in some contexts much more than others.